 The 5th floor is a famous dining destination in London.

-A lovely way to finish this London itinerary would be to have cocktails inspired by the Italian Riviera on the Berkeley Hotel Rooftop Bar.
+A classy way to finish this itinerary would be to have cocktails inspired by the Italian Riviera at the Berkeley Hotel Rooftop Bar.
 It has wonderful views of London and is open to the public over the summer.

 If the rooftop bar is not open during your visit, the Berkeley Bar & Terrace is a great alternative.